lubnc4261/House-Keeper/README.md

 - Download [this Project](https://github.com/lubnc4261/House-Keeper/archive/refs/heads/main.zip) directly or use git in case you have it installed.
 - Insert your previously generated Token into the [config.json](https://github.com/lubnc4261/House-Keeper/blob/08ec95a6ff2ba505fcb417d91509d969cc79ceb8/config.json) file
 - You can now start the bot by executing the following command  `python main.py`

+# Logging

+- If the server has a channel named `hk-logging`, all events will be logged there.
+If such a channel does not exist, you can use the command `<setuplog` to automatically create one for you
+- Examples of events that are logged include channel edits, voice channel activities, deleted messages, role updates, and more.

 # Developer